jwinder/music-notes/guitar-scale-and-chord-shapes.md

 ### E Shape Minor 6 Chord

 Example: Fmin6 or Fm6.
-Adds the flat 6, i.e. R-♭3-5-♭6 notes in the scale.
+Adds the flat 6, i.e. R-♭3-5-6 notes in the scale.

-The flat 6 is one fret down from the root, so this example uses F sharp.
+The 6 is one fret down from the root, so this example uses F sharp.

 ![](http://chordgenerator.net/F%E2%99%AFmin6.png?p=2x122x&f=2-134-&s=2)